mbordyuh/randomly/README.md

 ```
+**Denoising data**
-Obtaining denoised Data in the form of the pandas dataframe
+To obtaining denoised data in the form of the pandas dataframe
 (cells, signal genes), where the number of the signal genes is controlled with the false discovery rate fdr (fdr = 1) corresponds to all genes (default fdr = 0.001)

 ```